Haryana CM, Assembly Speaker test positive for COVID-19 | Politics

 Haryana Chief Minister Manohar Lal Khattar, Assembly Speaker Gian Chand Gupta and two BJP MLAs tested positive for COVID-19 on Monday, two days before the Monsoon Session of the Assembly is set to begin here.
 Khattar's test report came positive on Monday, six days after he had attended a meeting with Union Jal Shakti Minister Gajendra Singh Shekhawat, who was later found infected with the virus.

-Khattar, who is also the Leader of the Assembly, will not be available for the Monsoon Session.
-He underwent the test on Monday as mandated by the Speaker for all MLAs and Assembly staffers ahead of the session, beginning August 26.
+Khattar, who is also the Leader of the Assembly, will not be available for the Monsoon Session, which official sources indicated was likely to be curtailed.
+The chief minister underwent the COVID-19 test on Monday as mandated by the Speaker for all MLAs and Assembly staffers ahead of the session, beginning August 26.

 Speaker Gupta (73) and BJP MLAs Aseem Goel and Ram Kumar also tested positive for COVID-19, Health Minister Anil Vij said.
 Six Assembly staffers have also tested positive for the disease, officials said.